TotalTS/pokeceladon/README.md

 **Dannye**
 - Surf with Lapras, Seel, Pikachu.
+- Crystal Tracker was used to make the new Skateboard theme.

 **PokefanMarcel**
 - Now on Champion's House you can have random visits. (this code is based on MtMoonSquare_Script on his hack yumepokered)